prettier/prettier-vscode/README.md

 #### prettier.ignorePath

 Supply the path to an ignore file such as `.gitignore` or `.prettierignore`.
 Files which match will not be formatted.
 Set to `null` to not read ignore files.

-Restart required.
+> Note that this is set, this value will always be used and local ignore files will be ignored.

 #### prettier.configPath

 Supply a custom path to the prettier configuration file.

+> Note that this is set, this value will always be used and local configuration files will be ignored.
+A better option for global defaults is to put a `~/.prettierrc` file in your home directory.

 #### prettier.prettierPath